-However, it can be difficult to locate and reach (which helps to preserve it).
-It remains one of the few hidden beaches in the world, yet most experts believe it to be the only one of its kind on earth that has a fully tidal nature.
+- The formation represents one of the few known hidden beaches in the world.
+But that’s not its sole claim to fame.
+Even within such rarefied circles, most experts believe this formation to be the only one of its kind on earth that has a fully tidal nature.

-But its uniqueness does not end there.
-Playa de Gulpiyuri also sits tucked away in a small hollow area, set into the ground.
-This hollow region itself lies situated almost perfectly in the center of a lovely green meadow.
+The uniqueness of this wonder of Nature does not end there, though.
+That’s because Playa de Gulpiyuri also sits tucked away in a small hollow area, set into the ground.
+This hollow region itself lies almost perfectly in the center of a lovely green meadow.

 Playa de Gulpiyuri Formation and Preservation

-The site is not widely advertised, to help protect it.
-However, tourists from around the world visiting the area hear about it from local inhabitants and inundate it during warmer parts of the year.
+Thankfully for conservationists, the site is not widely advertised, to help protect it in its current condition.
+Tourists from around the world visiting the area hear about it from local inhabitants, however.
+These frequently inundate it during warmer parts of the year.